Unconditional Offers Explained

 No, once you accept an unconditional offer as your firm, other offers are usually declined.

-When this happens, contact the university as soon as possible to discuss your situation.
+Contact the university as soon as possible to discuss your situation.